Small Business Benefits of Using a Customer Relationship Management (CRM) Tool

 How Does a CRM Add Value to Your Small Business?

-Types of CRM Systems
+Three Types of CRM Systems

 CRM solutions can be categorized into three primary types: collaborative, operational, and analytical.
 A description of each of these types is below:

 1. Collaborative CRMs